rGunti/FloppyBot/docs/commands/tools.md

 ```
 > User:      timer 15m20s Hello, very specific timer
 < FloppyBot: Created new timer.
 Your message should be there in about 15 minutes.

-# Note: The command above will create a timer that runs for 15 minutes and 20 seconds.
+< FloppyBot: 🔔 Hello, very specific timer
 ```

+?> **Note**: The command in the example above will create a timer that runs for 15 minutes and 20 seconds.

 ## `translate`